-Transfer Credit Policy for Diagnostic Medical Sonography with a Bachelor of Sciences (BS) or Bachelor of Arts (BA) Degree
+Transfer Credit Policy for Diagnostic Medical Sonography with a Bachelor of Sciences (BS) or Bachelor of Arts (BA) Degree in Another Field

 Courses completed in the following areas from an accredited College/University will be accepted for credit transfer.
 A total of 54 semester credits of General Education will be accepted including eight (8) credits of Anatomy and Physiology.
-Any sonography course completed in another school may be transferred after approval by an admission committee.

 - Oral Communications (3 credits)

 - Written Communications (6 credits)

 - Mathematics (6 credits)

-- Natural Sciences (8 credits)
+- Natural/Life Sciences (8 credits)

-- o These courses must be Anatomy and Physiology I and II
+- These courses must be Anatomy and Physiology I and II

 - Physical Science (4 credits)

-- Social and Behavioral Sciences, and Humanities (21 credits of history, psychology, literature and diversity courses)
+- Social and Behavioral Sciences, and Humanities (21 credits of history, psychology, literature, and diversity courses)

 - Arts (3 credits)

 - Computers (3 credits)